adam-dalbello/cumulativeConfidence/README.md

 # cumulativeConfidence Function
 Function for assessing impact and presence of chance between AB test variant measures.
 Outputs a cumulative time series of each variant mean and confidence interval.
+Can also assess no randomly assigned data points.
 <br>
 <br>
 More ducumentation to come.